 Understanding Overlay Networks in Industrial Security

-In the rapidly evolving landscape of industrial security, traditional methods of securing operational technology (OT) networks are often inadequate.
+Traditional methods of securing operational technology (OT) networks are often inadequate for industrial security.
 The rise of overlay networks offers a nuanced approach to enhancing security by enabling more flexible and granular control over network traffic.
 This deep dive explores how overlay networks can be leveraged to bolster industrial security, align with Zero Trust principles, and meet compliance standards like CMMC and NIS2.

 What are Overlay Networks?